A black box method for solving the complex exponentials approximation problem: Properties of the Maximum Likelihood Estimator

 \subsection{Bias of MLE}

-As an easy consequence of the Proposition above we show that the MLE can not have moments.
+We show now that the MLE can not have moments.
 In particular MLE can not have the mean, therefore bias can not be defined.
 Let us consider the case when $n=2,p=1,\theta_1=\omega_1=0,|\rho|<1$.
-Therefore The density of $\rho_{ML}$ is then the density of the ratio of two independent Normal variables with means $A$ and $A\rho$ respectively and variance $\sigma^2$.
-Assuming for simplicity that $A=1$, it can be shown (e.g.\cite{ced} and references therein) that this density is given by
+Therefore The density of $\rho_{ML}$ is then the density of the ratio of two independent Normal variables with means $A$ and $A\rho$ respectively and variance $\sigma^2$ which is given by